Using Gemini CLI with Gram-hosted MCP servers

 When combined with Model Context Protocol (MCP) servers, Gemini CLI becomes even more useful.
 Using MCP servers, you can give Gemini access to your tools and infrastructure, allowing it to work with your APIs, databases, and other services through built-in MCP support.

-Find the full code and OpenAPI document in the Push Advisor API repository.
+Find the full code and OpenAPI document in the Taskmaster repository.

 Prerequisites

-Section titled “Prerequisites”You’ll need:
+Section titled “Prerequisites”To follow this tutorial, you need:

 - A Gram account.